-Cash flow interest rate risk
+(ii) Cash flow and fair value interest rate risk

 The Group's interest rate risk primarily arises from current and non-current borrowings.
 Changes in interest rates on borrowings issued at variable rates expose the Group to cash flow interest rate risk.
 Borrowings obtained at fixed rates expose the Group to fair value interest rate risk.
-As at December 31, 2019, 19% (December 31, 2018: 34%) of the Group's borrowings were in floating rate instruments.
+As at December 31, 2020, all of the Group's outstanding borrowings were in fixed rate instruments, however, the Group does have undrawn facilities with floating interest rates.
+As at December 31, 2019, 19% of the Group's borrowings were in floating rate instruments.
 In the event there is a change in market conditions the Group will assess the costs and benefits of both variable and fixed rate borrowings and entering into interest rate swaps.
 The Group does not currently hold any interest rate swaps.

-As at December 31, 2019, if the interest rates had been 100 basis points higher (lower) than the prevailing rate, with all other variables held constant, profit before income tax for the year ended December 31, 2019 would have been US\$1,022,000 (2018: US\$1,799,000) lower (higher).
+As at December 31, 2020, if the interest rates had been 100 basis points higher (lower) than the prevailing rate, with all other variables held constant, profit before income tax for the year ended December 31, 2020 would have been US\$425,000 (2019: US\$1,022,000) lower (higher).